SpeedwayGroup/cs-395t/assignments/1a/README.md

 ssh pedagogical-1.cs.utexas.edu
 ```

-For this clases, we allocated some scratch space on the UT machines for you at
+For this class, we allocated some scratch space on the UT machines for you at
 at `/projects/coursework/2025-spring/cs395t-lin/`.
 This directory should be
 accessible on all the pedagogical machines as well as most other UTCS machines.